mattyowl/AIMS-DISCnet-2018/Tutorial.md

 There are many topics that we haven't covered in this tutorial.

-In terms of `git`, we have not touched on interacting with remote repositories, such as hosted by github.
+In terms of `git`, we have not touched on interacting with remote repositories, such as hosted by Github.
 You would do this with the `git push` and `git pull` commands.
 You would modify your typical workflow to something like:

     % git commit -a